AXRoux/Downtown-Murderer-Writeup/README.md

 Location:**Laramie Park** Status of Julia:**Deceased**

 ## Step 5
 The fifth step was a bit more relaxing than the fourth step but still took some work to solve.
-The task was to analyze a note left behind by the killer, identify an email address being used and to social engineer them into meeting an undercover agent.
+The task was to analyze a note left behind by the killer, identify an email address being used and to social engineer the killer into meeting an undercover agent.

 **The Note:**